-If an Athlete or other Person establishes in an individual case where Article 10.6.1 is not applicable, that he or she bears No Significant Fault or Negligence, then, subject to further reduction or elimination as provided in Article 10.7, the otherwise applicable period of Ineligibility may be reduced based on the Athlete or other Person's degree of Fault, but the reduced period of Ineligibility may not be less than one-half of the period of Ineligibility otherwise applicable.
+applicable period of Ineligibility may be reduced based on the Athlete or other Person's degree of Fault, but the reduced period of Ineligibility may not be less than one-half of the period of Ineligibility otherwise applicable.
 If the otherwise applicable period of Ineligibility is a lifetime, the reduced period under this Article may be no less than eight (8) years.

-- 10.7 Elimination, Reduction, or Suspension of Period of Ineligibility or Other Consequences for Reasons Other than Fault - 10.7.1 Substantial Assistance in Discovering or Establishing Code Violations - 10.7.1.1 An Anti-Doping Organization with Results Management responsibility for an anti-doping rule violation may, prior to an appellate decision under Article 13 or the expiration of the time to appeal, suspend a part of the Consequences (other than Disqualification and mandatory Public Disclosure) imposed in an individual case where the Athlete or other Person has provided Substantial Assistance to an Anti-Doping Organization, criminal authority-or, professional disciplinary body\or sport integrity authority which results is likely to result in: (i) the - (i) The Anti-Doping Organization discovering or bringing forward an anti-doping rule violation by another Person; or (ii) which results in - (ii) a criminal or disciplinary body discovering or bringing forward a criminal offense or the breach of professional rules committed by another Person and the information provided by the Person providing Substantial Assistance is made available to the Anti-Doping Organization with Results Management responsibility; or (iii) which results in - (iii) WADA initiating a proceeding against a Signatory, WADA-accredited laboratory or Athlete passport management unit (as defined in the International Standard for Laboratories) for
+- 10.7 Elimination, Reduction, or Suspension of Period of Ineligibility or Other Consequences for Reasons Other than Fault - 10.7.1 Substantial Assistance in Discovering or Establishing Code Violations68 - 10.7.1.1 An Anti-Doping Organization with Results Management responsibility for an anti-doping rule violation may, prior to an appellate decision under Article 13 or the expiration of the time to appeal, suspend a part of the Consequences (other than Disqualification and mandatory Public Disclosure) imposed in an individual case where the Athlete or other Person has provided Substantial Assistance to an Anti-Doping Organization, criminal authority, professional disciplinary body or sport integrity authority which is likely to result in: - (i) The Anti-Doping Organization discovering or bringing forward an anti-doping rule violation by another Person; or - (ii) a criminal or disciplinary body discovering or bringing forward a criminal offense or breach of professional rules committed by another Person providing Substantial Assistance is made available to the Anti-Doping Organization with Results Management responsibility; or - (iii) WADA initiating a proceeding against a Signatory, WADA-accredited laboratory or Athlete passport management unit (as defined in the International Standard for Laboratories) for non-compliance with the Code, International Standard or Technical Document, or - (iv) with the approval of WADA, a criminal or disciplinary body discovering or bringing forward a criminal offense or the breach of professional or sport rules arising out of a sport integrity violation other than doping.